ZER0921/fisclient/README.md

 - Step 1.
 Run the **AEI_Register.sh** script in the project to create an FPGA image and get an FPGA image ID.

+> Quotas: A single tenant can create at most **one** FPGA image at a time.
+When a tenant attempts to create multiple FPGA images at the same time, the creation will fail.<br/>
-> Creating an FPGA image is an asynchronous process.
+> Asynchronous creation: Creating an FPGA image is an asynchronous process.
 Successful execution of **step 1** does not mean that the FPGA image was created successfully.
 You also needs to execute **step 2** until the status of the FPGA image is **active**, indicating that the FPGA image was created successfully.

 - Step 2.
 [Query](#43-querying-fpga-images) the creation progress.
 The state of the FPGA image changes during the creation.
 When the state is **active** or **error**, the creation is complete.